MrZBou/Elisa-Public/README.md

 - e!install - Install bot music interface the current channel [Only admins/DJ's can use this]

-- e!DJrole [@role] - Gives this role the permission to full control of the bot [Only admins can use this]
+- e!djrole [@role] - Gives this role the permission to full control of the bot (max DJ roles: 3) [Only admins can use this]

 - e!prefix [prefix] - Change bot prefix.
 If [prefix] is empty, then bot will display your current prefix (this command will also work with the 'e!' prefix, even if you change it)